 Dimensions: 25.5″ D x 23.5″ W x 31″ – 37″ H

-It comes in two different sizes (standard and tall) with adjustable height and weight limit of 350 lbs.
-Its handgrips are comfortable and although the walker has no wheels, its low weight (4 lbs) makes it easy to move around in small spaces.
+It comes in two different sizes (standard and tall) with an adjustable height and weight limit of 350 lbs.
+Its hand grips are comfortable and although the walker has no wheels, its low weight (4 lbs.) makes it easy to move around in small spaces.

 Dimensions: 17.5″ D x 19.5″ W x 30″ – 33″ H OR 33″ – 36″ H

 This lightweight walker can be a great choice for those who need a portable solution.
 It weighs only 8 pounds and has a maximum width of 25.5″.
 While this is slightly more than the width of the previous models, it’s still a relatively compact walker.